lcy-mich/COMP0002-Robot-Coursework/README.md

 ---

-Assuming that the file hierarchy is the same as the original, the following commands should compile and run the program on map generation mode:
+Assuming that the file hierarchy is the same as the original, the following commands should compile and run the program on map generation mode for Windows:

 ```
 gcc -o robot_maze_solver "src\main.c" "src\robot.c" "src\vectors.c" "src\display.c" "src\astar.c" "src\grid.c" "src\maploader.c" "graphics\graphics.c" -I"inc" -I"graphics"